top of page

 Is upgrading to a smart controller worth the cost?

 For most homeowners in Lubbock, the answer is yes.
-Smart controllers save a significant amount of water by using real weather data to adjust schedules, which means they don’t water when it’s raining.
+Smart controllers save a significant amount of water by using real weather data to adjust schedules, which means they don’t water when it’s raining or when winds are too high.
 The water savings can often help the device pay for itself within just a few years.

 What should I do if a sprinkler zone won’t turn off?